 a.
 The Care Seeker will demonstrate how to book a Meet & Greet.

 b.
-The Care Seeker will describe when to contact a Care Seeker using WeBookCare messaging.
+The Care Seeker will describe when to contact a Health Care Worker using WeBookCare messaging.

 c.
 The Care Seeker will assess how they compare to WeBookCare’s Care Seeker Standards.

 d.
 The Care Seeker will defend essential components of responsible Care Seeking.

 Assessment of teaching situation - Review messages to Health Care Workers

 Selection of presentation method(s)/materials lecture/discussion: WeBookCare app and WeBookCare 102 course handout.

 a.
 Explain why Meet & Greets are important.

 b.
 Summarise best practices for Meet & Greets.